 Application & Student Selection Process

-Exchange Program Selection.
-Applicants to MSU Exchange Programs will be selected for nomination at MSU by a committee of faculty and professional staff.
-If nominated, the application is then submitted to the exchange university for full review and approval.
+Applicants to MSU Exchange Programs will be interviewed at MSU by a committee of faculty and professional staff.
+If nominated to participate in the exchange, the application is then submitted to the exchange university for full review and approval.
 Failure to submit any additional materials required for the exchange in a timely manner will result in rejection by MSU to the exchange program.
 Final admission decisions are made by the exchange university and issued directly to the student and simultaneously to the EAO.
 Exchange admissions will fall on the admission schedule of the exchange university.
 The MSU EAO has no control over when this will take place or what the outcome will be.
 Admission decisions cannot be appealed.

-Admission.
 Admission decisions are sent via email to the email address provided in the MSU online application.
 Once admitted to a study abroad program, it is the responsibility of the participant to login to the online application to complete the Post-Acceptance steps for their program.
-The Post-Acceptance deadlines are posted on the How and When to Apply page.
+The Post-Acceptance deadlines are posted on the EAO website at murraystate.edu/studyabroaddeadlines.
 Post-Acceptance steps not completed by this date will have a Study Abroad HOLD placed on their MSU account until completion is final.

 Registration for courses is the responsibility of the participant.
 Until participants are registered for appropriate courses at MSU financial aid and study abroad scholarships cannot be released for any program.
 Program fees may not be placed onto a participant account until registration is complete.
 This does not mean that participants are not enrolled in the program, but that they are not officially registered to receive academic credit.
 Registration requirements vary by program and are detailed by program below

 Exchange/CEA/ISA/Non-MSU Program Scheduling: